Capstone · Optional · Solo

 First move from the couch: confirm the page is real and the alert is still firing.

-You should see BgpSessionNotUp with srl1 → 10.1.99.2 in the Device / target column.
+You'll see four alerts firing — the two BgpSessionNotUp rows (one per broken peer) and the two InterfaceAdminUpOperDown rows you met in Part 2.
+Tonight's page is the srl1 → 10.1.99.2 row in the first group.
+The other three are the same steady-state noise that's been on the dashboard all day.
 Stop and notice.
-This isn't an alert a cascade we just kicked off invented — it's the alert that's been firing since the lab booted, because the topology has a deliberately broken peer wired in.
+This isn't an alert the cascade just manufactured — it's the alert that's been firing since the lab started up, because the lab is set up with a deliberately broken peer wired in.
 The page is real in lab terms.
 So: what do you do next?

 Triage is a decision tree, not a single query.
 You don't yet know what kind of failure this is.
-Walk it out — each step rules out a class of failure.
+Work through it step by step — each query rules out a class of failure.

 Is the device itself unhealthy?
 Check CPU and memory in the prometheus datasource: